Pre-Semester Checklist

 - Score at least: Students must meet a minimum submission score.

-- Set Completion Requirements: You can choose whether students must complete all of the requirements or just one of them.
+You can Set Completion Requirements by choosing whether students must complete all of the requirements or just one of them.
 Additionally, you can specify if students must complete the requirements in sequential order.

 Example Scenarios